RobTain/Custom-REST-Application-Spring-Boot-/README.md

 5. Update Entity with Spring Data JPA in Spring Boot
 6. Delete Entity with Spring Data JPA in Spring Boot
 7. Use Text Plain/HTML in Spring Rest API in Spring Boot
+8. Use Parameters in Spring Rest API in Spring Boot
+9. Convert Object/List to/from JSON in Spring Rest API in Spring Boot